 Here are some key terms to help you understand permissions:

 - Records are the individual items in your CRM, like a contact record for "J. Rex Harrison" or an organization record for "Homewinds, Inc."

-- Record types are the different kinds of records in Insightly, like tasks, contacts, leads, etc.
+- Objects are the different kinds of records in Insightly, like tasks, contacts, leads, etc.